 - Insertion order is preserved.
-The order, in which the items are added into a list, is the order in which output is displayed.
+The order, in which the items are added to a list, is the order in which output is displayed.

-- In lists index plays the main role.
+- In lists, the index plays the main role.
 Using index we perform almost all the operations on the items in it.

 - List objects are mutable which means we can modify or change the content of the list even after the creation.

 There are a couple of ways to create a list in Python.
 Let’s see them with examples.